-We might have come a long way it comes to body positivity and self-love, but that doesn’t mean there aren’t a ton of women out feeling somewhat dissatisfied with their bodies.
+We might have come a long way when it comes to body positivity and self-love, but that doesn’t mean there aren’t a ton of women out feeling somewhat dissatisfied with their bodies.
 We might have had plus-size model Ashley Graham make history when she landed on the cover of Sports Illustrated’s swimsuit issue and tons of retail brands like Aerie and Swimsuits For All, swearing off Photoshop in their ads, but a Dove Global Beauty and Confidence Report last year found that women and young girl’s body confidence is still depressingly low.
 This has got to stop.
 But how do we encourage women to not allow society’s conflicting beauty standards to take a toll on their self-esteems?
 One way is to get real women to talk about them.

 We got seven Latinas to open up about their insecurities and how they learned to love and embrace their bodies – despite the beauty standards that are constantly thrown in their faces.
 Check them out and be inspired!

 Body type: “I would describe my body type as petite and athletic.
 I’m a short woman, but I’m pretty solid since I’ve put on lean muscle in the past few years due to weight training.
 My body can sometimes make it a struggle to find clothes that fit just right because of my height and build.”